 What it is:

-The Continuous Vulnerability Assessment and Remediation control is part of the “systems” group of the 20 critical controls.
-This control consists of eight (8) difference sections with 4.1 and 4.3 giving guidelines around performing vulnerability scans, 4.2 and 4.6 talk about the importance of monitoring and correlating logs, 4.4 addresses staying on top of new and emerging vulnerabilities and exposures, 4.5 and 4.7 pertains to remediation, and 4.8 talks about establishing a process to assign risk ratings to vulnerabilities.
+The Continuous Vulnerability Management control is part of the "basic" group.
+This control consists of eight (8) different sections with 4.1 and 4.3 giving guidelines around performing vulnerability scans, 4.2 and 4.6 talk about the importance of monitoring and correlating logs, 4.4 addresses staying on top of new and emerging vulnerabilities and exposures, 4.5 and 4.7 pertains to remediation, and 4.8 talks about establishing a process to assign risk ratings to vulnerabilities.

 How to implement it